phlummox-mirrors/curry-tools/CASS/Docs/HiOrderFunc.md

 Higher-order property analysis
 ------------------------------

-This analysis analyzes the higher-order status of an operation, i.e., it shows whether an operation is first order or it is higher-order since has functional arguments or results or processes data structures with functional components.
+This analysis analyzes the higher-order status of an operation.
+It classifies an operations as higher-order since if it has functional arguments or results, or or it processes data structures with functional components.